Labour backs planned hike in port charges

 By Victor Ahiuma-Young

-Maritime Workers Union of Nigeria, MWUN, has thrown its weight behind fresh moves by terminal operators in Nigeria to increase port charges.
+Maritime Workers Union of Nigeria, MWUN, has thrown its weight behind fresh moves by is championing a fresh move by terminal operators in Nigeria to increase port charges.

-This came after the terminal operators attempted to increase port handling charges by 50 percent before they were stopped by the Nigerian Shippers Council, NSC.
+This came two after the terminal operators attempted to increase port handling charges by 50 per cent before they were stopped by the Nigerian Shippers Council, NSC.

+MWUN in a statement weekend said it was supporting a hike in terminal operators’ tariffs to enable the terminals to fulfill their commitments to the dockworkers.

-MWUN in a statement weekend by its Head of Media, John Ikemefuna, said “Maritime Workers Union of Nigeria, MWUN) wishes to inform the general public and other relevant agencies, particularly the Nigerian Shippers’ Council, NSC, of the recent proposal by PTML and other terminals to the management of the Nigerian Shippers’ Council to request for an increment in the vehicle/car tariffs which according to them has not been reviewed for over a decade.
+The Union in a statement by its Head of Media, John Ikemefuna, said “Maritime Workers Union of Nigeria (MWUN) wishes to inform the general public and other relevant agencies, particularly the Nigerian Shippers’ Council, NSC, of the recent proposal by PTML and other terminals to the management of the Nigerian Shippers’ Council to request for an increment in the vehicle/car tariffs which according to them has not been reviewed for over a decade.

 “Consequent to the above, PTML and other terminals operators have indicated their inabilities to meet with the provisions of the minimum standard of Dock labour which they recently negotiated and signed for implementation that was supervised by the Nigerian Ports Authority, NPA, and Nigerian Maritime Administration and Safety Agency, NIMASA.
 Sadly, the prevailing situation in the nation’s economy has directly hampered their capacity to implement the subsisting National Joint Industrial Council, NJIC, agreement.